Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 | 6     | 0.355        | 1.618        | 76%            |
 | 8     | 0.291        | 1.628        | 70%            |

-These values were taken from the `time` command output:

-- Walltime = `real`
-- CPU time = `user` + `sys`
-- CPU efficiency = `cpu time / (cpu time * cores)`

 !!! info "CPU efficiency"

     Recall that CPU efficiency is a measure of how many cpus were actually used, in comparison to how many cpus were requested.
 A high CPU efficiency (100%) means that all of the CPUs were utilised, while a low efficiency suggests that too many were requested.

+It is typical to see speed gains when additional resources are allocated to a tool that can make use of them, with some tools achieving a near-perfect efficiency of near 100% for many increase to core count.
+However, in reality very few multi-threading tools can sustain 1:1 gains at high core counts, so efficiency decreases, walltime plateaus, and service units creep up.
+As tempting as it may be to run BWA with 128 threads on Setonix, we promise you this is not a good idea!

+Note that the above benchmarking results are for demonstration purposes only, and for real-world benchmarking, larger test data should be used, aiming for a walltime of at least 5 minutes to observe reliable performance changes at different threads.

-In this example, we have to consider the trade offs between each run and what we would like to optimise for.
+From the example benchmarking results above, we need to consider the trade-offs between each run and what we would like to optimise for.

-Providing 2 cores has the slowest walltime but utilises the 2 CPUs efficiently (93%).
+Providing 2 cores has the slowest walltime but utilises the 2 CPUs most efficiently (93%).

-On the other hand, providing 8 cores provides ~40% speed up in walltime with reduced CPU efficiency.
+On the other hand, providing 8 cores provides ~40% speed-up in walltime, but at the cost of reduced CPU efficiency.

 As responsible users of shared systems, we will select the option that maintains high CPU efficiency.
-While this is not prescriptive, aiming for >80% CPU efficiency ensures we are not reserving resources in excess, that others' can use for their own jobs.
+While this is not prescriptive, aiming for >80% CPU efficiency ensures we are not reserving resources in excess.

 !!! question "Poll"